hoangduytran/blender-manual/manual/editors/image/editing.rst

    :Mode:      All Modes
    :Menu:      :menuselection:`Image --> Flip`

-This operator mirrors the image across a specified axis.
+Mirror the image across an axis.
-Use this to alter the perspective of an image giving an alternative viewpoint;
-this can make an image more visually appealing or highlight some visual flaw.

 Horizontally
    Mirrors the image so the left side becomes the right side.